-The Pool qualifies as a unit trust, under the provisions of the Income Tax Act (Canada), and accordingly is subject to tax on its income including net realized capital gains in the taxation year, which is not paid or payable to its securityholders as at the end of the taxation year.
+The Pool qualifies as a mutual fund trust under the provisions of the Income Tax Act (Canada) and, accordingly, is subject to tax on its income including net realized capital gains in the taxation year, which is not paid or payable to its securityholders as at the end of the taxation year.
 The Pool maintains a December year-end for tax purposes.
 The Pool may be subject to withholding taxes on foreign income.
 In general, the Pool treats withholding tax as a charge against income for tax purposes.
-The Pool will distribute sufficient amounts from net income for tax purposes, as required, so that the Pool will not pay income taxes.
+The Pool will distribute sufficient amounts from net income for tax purposes, as required, so that the Pool will not pay income taxes other than refundable tax on capital gains, if applicable.